jthughes/jthughes/README.md

 - 4 years of C and C++:
   - 3 years at the University of Adelaide during Bachelor of Mathematical and Computer Sciences degree completing a Computer Science major.
 (2015-2017)
   - 1 year of C and C++98 at 42 Adelaide completing the 42 Common Core.
 (2024)
-- 1 year of C#, teaching year 10 Digital Technologies.
+- 1 year of C# teaching year 10 Digital Technologies a mix of Visual Studio Windows Form apps and 2D Unity games.
 (2022)
 - 5 Python projects:
   - Guided [Boot.Dev](https://www.boot.dev/) projects:
     - [BookBot](https://github.com/jthughes/bookbot)